n3oltd/support/docs/01-engage/03-donations/04-creating-donations/01-creating-one-off-donations/index.md

 In Engage, an account, whether individual or organization, can make a single or one-off donation for a specific purpose.

 :::note
-If you want to make an anonymous donation, search for an account, click *Choose Account* and then *Make an Anonymous Donation*.
+If you want to make an anonymous donation, <K2Link route="docs/engage/accounts/searching-accounts/" text="search for an account" isInternal />, click *Choose Account* and then *Make an Anonymous Donation*.
 Anonymous donations can only be created for single donations.
 :::

 This page will walk you through the steps to enter a single/one-off donation.